csuhta/inquisition-perks/readme.txt

 Rating: Poor

 This perk will give you a one-time pack of T2 armor and weapon schematics for rogues.
 T2 equipment is not the best, T3 masterwork is.
-Don't spend a point here.
+Don't buy this perk.

 ------------------------------------------------------------------------------+
 WARRIOR SCHEMATICS (FORCES)